frederic-perez/AmE-dictionary/data/dictionary.md

 __photochromic__ _adj_
 __photography__ _n_ :mega:
 __photovoltaic__ _adj_ Capable of producing a voltage when exposed to radiant energy, especially light.
+__phub__ _n_ _slang_ :dart: To ignore someone in one’s presence in order to pay attention to the content on one’s phone or other mobile device.
+The term derives from “phubbing,” a combination of “phone” and “snubbing” that was coined as part of a marketing campaign for an Australian dictionary. _I’m right here—quit phubbing me and read your tweets later!_
 __phylacteries__ _n_ :two::hammer:
 __physicalize__ _v_ __1__ To express with the body: _physicalize one’s emotions._ __2__ To describe or interpret in physical terms: _“a writer who physicalizes everything he feels” (James Wolcott)._
 __physiology__ _n_